 - Obtain all of the necessary information.
 Check with your state laws to find out the process you need to follow to change your registered agent.

 - Fill out all the required forms.
 Once you have determined the process, you will need to fill out all the necessary forms completely and obtain the proper signatures.

 - Include the necessary filing fees.
 Each state will have its own set fee to file a change of registered agent.
 Find out what the fee is, and include it with your forms.

 If you need help with a change of registered agent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.